Who spoke at Equinix's Women in Tech charity event?

 Equinix has teamed up with the Women Leaders Network to host a Women in Tech charity luncheon to inspire women in the industry and equip them with knowledge to overcome challenges.

-The event was hosted at the Botanic House in Sydney with live broadcast events in Melbourne and Perth.
+The event was hosted at the Botanic House in Sydney, livestreamed to in-person gatherings in Melbourne and Perth.

 Over the three cities, 200 women attended the event.